 Instructions

-In a heavy-bottom or non-stick pan, add the black peppercorns and dry roast for 3-4 minutes on low to medium heat.
+In a heavy-bottomed or non-stick pan, add the black peppercorns and dry-roast for 3-4 minutes over low to medium heat.
 Then transfer into a plate or bowl.

-Similarly, one spice at a time, dry roast cumin seeds, coriander seeds, and fennel seeds.
+Similarly, dry-roast one spice at a time: cumin, coriander, and fennel seeds.
 Transfer each spice to the plate with peppercorns.

 Dry roast green cardamoms, cloves, and cinnamon sticks together until aromatic, and then transfer to the plate with the other spices.